 - (a)(1) A committee shall file and circulate notice, which shall be made publicly available at least 24 hours before a meeting, of the date, hour, and place of a committee meeting.
-Such notice shall include a copy of the agenda and a draft, including a comparative print when required by Rule 803(e)(5), of any measures to be considered at the meeting. - (2) In addition to the to the requirements of (a)(1) of this Rule, during the last two months of a Council Period, when an agenda for a committee meeting contains more than three bills, a committee shall file and circulate notice at least 48 hours before a meeting of the date, hour, and place of a committee meeting.
-Such notice shall include a copy of the agenda and a draft of the bills to be considered at the meeting. - (b) If at least 4 members of the committee agree in writing to a shorter notice, the committee may consider matters not included on the agenda. - (c) A committee shall file and circulate notice, at least 24 hours before a meeting, of the cancellation of a committee meeting.
+Such notice shall include a copy of the agenda and a draft, including a comparative print when required by Rule 803(e)(7), of any measures to be considered at the meeting. - (2) In addition to the requirements in paragraph (1) of this subsection, during the last 2 months of a council period, when an agenda for a committee meeting contains more than 3 bills, a committee shall file and circulate notice at least 48 hours before a meeting of the date, hour, and place of a committee meeting.
+Such notice shall include a copy of the agenda and a draft of the bills to be considered at the meeting.

+- (b) If at least 4 members of the committee agree in writing to a shorter notice, the committee may consider matters not included on the agenda. - (c) A committee shall file and circulate notice, at least 24 hours before a meeting, of the cancellation of a committee meeting.